sufianrhazi/gooey/README.md

 offset _after_ removing `count` items from `fromIndex`.
 Consider this function to be equivalent to:
 `collection.splice(toIndex, 0, ...collection.splice(fromIndex, count))`

-Note: the difference between two splice operations is that moveSlice does not cause mapped/filtered views to be re-mapped/re-filtered.
+Note: the difference between two splice operations is that `moveSlice` does not cause mapped/filtered views to be re-mapped/re-filtered.
+This means that if a collection's `mapView()` is a JSX node, `moveSlice` will cause the underlying DOM nodes to be _relocated_ to the target location in the destination array, as opposed to being removed and rendered anew.

 ##### `Collection<T>.subscribe(handler)`